PlaintextGroup/oss-virtual-incubator/README.md

 👋 Hi there!
 We'd like to try a little experiment to help source, improve, and fund the best ideas to improve OSS sustainability, in a public way.
 Rather than a traditional RFP process, where the submissions are private, we hope a public submission process creates a resource for the entire community to give feedback on, improve, and collect proposals together.
 Promising ideas will be provided support such as funding / grants or other expertise from us or our partners.

+Want to talk to further discuss your idea or any questions?
+[Find a time here](https://meetings.hubspot.com/ashwin33).

 ## tl;dr

 1. We want **ambitious and innovative ideas** to systemically improve the sustainability of the OSS ecosystem.
 Promising proposals that are selected **might include mini-grants up to $10K or larger ($100K+) grants**.